 The article in Lexicology.com says that Capillus proffered no clinical trial data on the Capillus82 to support certain claims it makes.
 The website’s writer asserts that in a key sentence of the decision, the NAD wrote: “While the advertiser established to the FDA’s satisfaction that the Capillus82 is substantially equivalent to other devices cleared by the FDA to promote hair growth and, as a result, it can be marketed for its intended use, the cited studies are not a good fit to support the challenged claims that Capillus82 is clinically proven to regrow hair.”

-LLLT devices are not generally regarded as a solution to genetic hair loss in their own right, but they can form an important part of a wider package and fall into the category of ‘hair growth boosters‘.
+LLLT devices are not generally regarded as a solution to genetic hair loss in their own right, but they can form an important part of a wider package and fall into the category of ‘adjunct therapies’ or ‘hair growth supporting products‘.

-The once-a-day DHT-blocking tablet finasteride 1mg can be taken by medically-suitable men aged 18 and over only, whilst recommended formulations of high strength minoxidil are applied directly to the scalp in order to promote regrowth in both men and women.
+These key front-line hair loss solutions are finasteride 1mg and minoxidil – the only MHRA licensed and FDA approved treatments for androgenetic alopecia.
+The once-a-day DHT-blocking tablet finasteride 1mg can be taken by medically-suitable men aged 18 and over only, whilst recommended formulations of high strength minoxidil can be applied directly to the scalp in order to promote regrowth in both men and women.

-The device offered to Belgravia clients is a HairMax LaserComb.
-HairMax was the first company to gain FDA clearance in relation to an LLT device for hair loss, and is considered a leader in its field.
+Once such LLLT device is the HairMax LaserComb.
+HairMax was the first company to gain FDA clearance in relation to an LLLT device for hair loss, and is considered a leader in its field.
 Unlike other products on the market, the LaserComb has a patented combing action which allows for the hair to be parted so that the laser beams can get straight to the scalp rather than the hair.

-When used as part of a tailored treatment course, results can be significant, and the LaserComb – which costs just under half the price of the Capillus82 – is often provided to Belgravia clients free of charge when a 12 month treatment course is purchased in advance.
+The LaserComb – which at the time of writing (October 2017) costs just under half the price of the Capillus82 – is often provided to Belgravia clients free of charge when a 12 month treatment course is purchased in advance.